 So Rule No 1 when you flat hunt as a millennial first timer: Follow your head, not your heart…too much.
 Remove as much emotion from the process as possible and write a list of factors which should guide you in your search.
 You will thank yourself later.

-- Have your finances in order, mortgage or cash in the bank, ready for the someone to press the button so you can exchange & complete instantly
+- Have your finances in order, mortgage or cash in the bank.
+Be ready for someone to press the button so you can exchange & complete instantly

-- Write 2 lists (or make a drawing) of the things you would like to achieve from moving into your new home and the things you know ought to be on the list, even if they are not your priority right now – such as transport links, potential for investment growth, where do you see yourself in 5 years etc…
+- Write 2 lists (or make a drawing) of the things you would like to achieve.
+Transport links, potential for investment growth, where do you see yourself in 5 years etc…

 10 Viewings, sometimes 100

-Falling in love with a flat is the last thing you want to do, but it’s the first thing that happens to new buyers.
+Falling in love with a flat could be the last thing you want to do, but it’s the first thing that happens to new buyers.
 We’ve been there.
-Go on many viewing – better too many than too few.
-Become an expert – you’ll need to be!
+Go on many viewings – better too many than too few.
+Distance yourself emotionally, become an expert – you’ll need to be!
+First time home buyers guide features top tips.

 A Warning – Day Dreams for First Time Homebuyers